Praqma/GodotDevOps/docs/BlogPost.md

 > We're a small team that collaborates mostly synchronously.<br/>
 > Thus we opted to use Pull Requests purely as a platform for automated builds, rather than a place to collaborate.

-As you see, there's a lot of room for preference here and much that depends on your team size.
+As you see, there's a lot of room for preference here and much that depends on team size.
-The only thing that really matters is that your team agrees on the workflow, actually follows it and is open to improving it along the way.
+The only thing that really matters is that the team agrees on the workflow, actually follows it and is open to improving it along the way.

 ## Automating work <a name="getting-automated"></a>